What is Stuttering?

 The onset of stuttering typically occurs in the early years of life, between 2 to 5 years old or as soon as a child starts putting words together into short sentences.
 Sometimes, stuttering may be ‘acquired’ in late childhood or early adulthood.
 “Acquired” stuttering may occur due to psychogenic reasons or neurological trauma such as a head injury or stroke.

+For adolescents and adults, Prolonged or Smooth speech techniques are used.
 Clients are taught specific strategies to improve their fluency and control the stutter.
-Treatment is conducted on an individual basis and tailored to suit the client’’s needs.
-This may include reading, presentations,or speaking engagements, job interviews or other social situations.
-This is important, especially as first impressions count.
+Treatment is conducted on an individual basis and tailored to suit the client’s needs.
+This may include reading, presentations, speaking engagements, job interviews, or other social situations.

 Great Stuttering Resources